SerenityEnterprises/paramorphism_documentation/README.md

 ## Limitations

 Java obfuscation in general can inhibit certain functionality in a program.

-For instance, name remapping can break reflection calls which hardcode element names, for instance `Class.forName("com.example.HelloWorldPrinterFactory")` can return a `ClassNotFoundException` after obfuscation, since the `HelloWorldPrinterFactory` will be named something like `a.a.c`.
+For instance, name remapping can break reflection calls which hardcode element names.

+For example, `Class.forName("com.example.HelloWorldPrinterFactory")` can return a `ClassNotFoundException` after obfuscation, since the `HelloWorldPrinterFactory` will be named something like `a.a.c`.

 Please keep this in mind when developing an application which will be eventually obfuscated, and perform thorough testing post-obfuscation.

 ## Report Issues